 Mondo Disease Ontology

 The Mondo Disease Ontology (Mondo) aims to harmonize disease definitions across the world.
-The name Mondo comes from the latin word ‘mundus’ and means ‘for the world.’
+The name Mondo comes from the Latin word ‘mundus’ and means ‘for the world.’

 About